-Confronting the Professional Victim is always interesting.
+Confronting the Professional Victim can be very difficult.
 You’ll know for sure what you’ve got on your hands based upon the response.

 This is not an uncommon response when attempting to ask a Professional Victim why they choose to remain a victim particularly if they have the tools to empower themselves.
 They don’t really want empowerment.
 They want to be enabled.
 They want to stay right where they are, be patted on the head, and told that everything that they are doing is just fine.
 One of the funnier Professional Victims in film is actually depicted by Will Ferrell in “Anchorman: The Legend of Ron Burgundy”.
 Ron Burgundy is an entitled narcissist who believes that he should be allowed to do whatever he pleases sans consequences.
 Vince Vaughn’s Wes Mantooth questions Ron Burgundy before an epic fight between San Diego’s rival news teams.
 He asks him if he needs his mommy to rub Vaseline all over his heinie and tell him that its special and different from all the others.
 There is a kernel of truth in the absurd which is the point of satire.
 Burgundy loses his job in the film and is completely unable to take responsibility for his actions.
 The film is hilarious if you like over-the-top, dirty humor not to mention a brilliant a cappella performance of “Afternoon Delight”, and it portrays Cluster B personality disorders albeit exaggerated and parodied pretty well.
 There isn’t a man or woman in this film who one would want to actually know personally.
 That’s why it’s entertaining.